Borås Tidning

 Borås Tidning is a Swedish language daily newspaper published in Borås, Sweden.

 History and profile

-Borås Tidning was established qua the Borås weckoblad on 1 September 1826.
+Borås Tidning was established as the Borås Weckoblad on 1 September 1826.
 The paper has its headquarters in Borås.
 It had two predecessors, Borås Weckoblad (1826–1833) and Borås Nya Tidning (1834–1838).
 From 1898 to 2003 Borås Tidning was published by a stock corporation, AB Borås Tidning.
 In 2003 the paper merged with three newspapers, namely Blekinge Läns Tidning, Barometern and Smålandsposten, to create the joint holding company Gota Media.
-Borås Tidning is owned by Gota Media AB and has Stefan Eklund as chief editor.
+Borås Tidning is owned by Gota Media AB and has Stefan Eklund as the chief editor.